bpeter340/CS1300-Projects/README.md

 Pre-conditions:
+- Student 'All Available' provides the student's gold standard
 - User input comes from a text file
 - Program restricts user input
 - Information for 5 students are provided